MicrosoftDocs/power-automate-docs/articles/share-button-flows.md

+<properties
+    pageTitle="Share button flows with others.| Microsoft Flow" description="Share button flows with others so they can save time by using your buttons." services=""
+    suite="flow"
+    documentationCenter="na"
+    authors="msftman"
+    manager="anneta"
+    editor=""
+    tags=""/>

+<tags
+   ms.service="flow"
+   ms.devlang="na"
+   ms.topic="article"
+   ms.tgt_pltfrm="na"
+   ms.workload="na"
+   ms.date="03/15/2017"
+   ms.author="deonhe"/>

 # Share button flows from your mobile app

-You can share [button flows](./introduction-to-button-flows.md) with other users or groups in your organization.
+You can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups in your organization.
 When you share a button flow, the person or group you share with can run and trigger your flow.
-Sharing buttons improves the efficiency since others can use a button that's already created by someone else.
+Sharing buttons improves organizational efficiency since others can use a button that's already created by someone else.
 You can manage all button flow sharing activities from the Microsoft Flow mobile app.

 >[AZURE.NOTE]All shared buttons will run using the *connections* that the creator of the button flow used to design the button flow.
 However, persons or groups with whom a button flow has been shared cannot access the credentials used in these connections.
 Further, the *connections* in the button flow cannot be used in any other flow.